some-natalie/some-natalie/_posts/2024-12-03-ai-interview-helpers.md

 ## Individually

 🤖 On any individual interview, I've found the “AI” features not useful.
-It's a mediocre transcription servicer.
-It takes a decent chunk of time editing what it wrote to be helpful to the hiring manager who's looking over mine (and other folks') notes.
+It's a mediocre transcription service.
+It takes a decent chunk of time editing what it wrote to be helpful to the hiring manager who's looking over my (and other folks') notes.
 I simply place a couple dashes and let it append away below my own notes.
 Here's some funny ways it's goofed up in the transcription.

 - My "one rep" became "one wreck" 😆
 - Apparently there's "feature parody" between commercial and government regions ... 🤣